Eggs and Protein

 Australians’ intake of protein

-- Due to the smaller variety of protein containing foods eaten by ovo-vegetarians, these people may have a limited intake of essential amino acids if they do not follow a balanced eating pattern.
-Additionally, the protein digestibility and lower biological protein value of many plant proteins may result in deficient dietary intakes of essential amino acids in ovo-vegetarian diets.
-Despite the total protein content of a vegetarian diet being significantly lower than an omnivore diet, the majority of vegetarians are still meeting current protein recommendations.
-It has been suggested, however, that total protein requirements should be higher for vegetarians if low levels of animal protein are consumed or if single plant sources are relied upon for protein due to the lower digestibility of protein from plant sources.
-Due to their high protein quality and high digestibility, eggs may therefore be particularly useful in the diets of ovo-vegetarians.
+- Despite the total protein content of a vegetarian diet being significantly lower than an omnivore diet7,8, the majority of vegetarians are still meeting current protein recommendations8,9.
+It has been suggested, however, that total protein requirements should be higher for vegetarians if low levels of animal protein are consumed10 or if single plant sources are relied upon for protein9 due to the lower digestibility of protein from plant sources.
+Due to their high protein quality and high digestibility, eggs may therefore be particularly useful in the diets of ovo-vegetarians11.

 - Children and adolescents have increased requirements for protein during periods of growth12.
-Evidence also shows that higher protein, low glycemic load diets can improve symptoms of acne that is common in teenagers.
-A higher protein egg-rich breakfast has also been shown to help suppress appetite, reduce subsequent cravings and snacking and prevent body fat gain in adolescent girls.
+Evidence also shows that higher protein, low glycemic load diets can improve symptoms of acne that is common in teenagers13-15.
+A higher protein egg-rich breakfast has also been shown to help suppress appetite, reduce subsequent cravings and snacking and prevent body fat gain in adolescent girls16-18.
 Eggs are an excellent source of protein for children and adolescents due to their ideal amino acid profile, nutrient density and versatility.

 Older adults (≥ 70 years):

-- Older adults aged 70 years and over have a greater protein RDI than younger people, and may need additional protein intake to stimulate muscle protein formation19 and maintain fat free mass2.
-It has been demonstrated that the formation of muscle protein in the elderly can be stimulated by the increased availability of protein and/or amino acids of foods.
-Muscle mass in the elderly can be maintained through adequate protein intake combined with resistance training.
-Increasing protein intake may also assist wound healing in the elderly.
-Protein intakes as high as 2g per kg per day have been recommended for older adults with severe illness or malnutrition.
-Eggs are an ideal protein source for the elderly as they are economical, easy to prepare and easy to chew.
+- Older adults, aged 70 years and over, have a greater protein RDI than younger people, as they may need further additional protein to stimulate muscle protein formation19 and maintain fat free mass2.
+It has been demonstrated that the formation of muscle protein in older adults can be stimulated by the increased availability of protein and/or amino acids from foods20.
+Muscle mass in older adults can be maintained through adequate protein intake combined with resistance training21,22.
+Increasing protein intake may also assist wound healing and immune function in older adults23.
+Protein intakes as high as 2g per kg of bodyweight per day (equal to 140g per day for a 70kg adult) have been recommended for older adults with severe illness or malnutrition24.
+Eggs are an ideal protein source for older adults as they are economical, easy to prepare and easy to chew.

-- Some athletes can benefit from higher protein intakes for preservation of lean muscle mass and weight loss.
-Athletes who undergo resistance training, particularly in the early phases of their program where muscle synthesis is high, can also benefit from extra dietary protein.
-One study examined the effect of consuming different amounts (0, 5, 10, 20 and 40 grams) of egg protein after resistance exercise on muscle building.
-Muscle and albumin protein synthesis increased in relation to the amount of egg protein consumed, however reached a plateau at 20 grams.
-Above this level, the protein was used for energy.
+- Some athletes can benefit from higher protein intakes for preservation of lean muscle mass and weight loss25,26.
+Athletes who undergo resistance training, particularly in the early phases of their program where muscle synthesis is high, can also benefit from extra dietary protein27.
 Eggs are a highly bioavailable protein source that can easily be included in the diets of athletes without adding unwanted bulk.
 Recent evidence suggests that to maximise the benefits of protein intake in athletes, moderate amounts (approximately 20g) are consumed at regular intervals (every 3 hours) throughout the day28.
-A serve of eggs, providing just over 20g protein, can be a convenient source of protein for athletes.
+A serve of eggs, providing nearly 13g protein, can be a convenient source of protein for athletes.

 - People following a kilojoule-controlled diet may benefit from an increased percentage of energy from protein.
-A growing body of evidence, including a number of Australian clinical trials, have demonstrated that moderately higher protein, lower carbohydrate, kilojoule controlled diets provide an effective weight loss strategy for some.
-A higher protein, low GI diet was found to be the most beneficial diet for weight loss maintenance.
-It is likely that protein’s role in weight management is largely due to its effects on satiety and appetite.
-Recent evidence also suggests that higher protein intakes (1.2g per kg body weight) assist in maintaining fat free mass, reduce resting energy expenditure and decrease diastolic blood pressure as part of a weight loss diet.
-A higher percentage of protein in the diet has also been shown to be associated with a lower overall energy intake.
+Evidence, including a number of Australian clinical trials, have demonstrated that moderately higher protein, lower carbohydrate, kilojoule controlled diets can be an effective weight loss strategy for some individuals29-32.
+It is likely that protein’s role in weight management is largely due to its effects on satiety and appetite33.
+Higher protein intakes may also assist in maintaining fat free mass, preserving resting energy expenditure and decreasing diastolic blood pressure as part of a weight loss diet34,35.
+Based on the latest research, meal-specific protein quantities of at least 25-30g protein per meal are suggested to provide improvements in appetite and body weight management35.
 Being nutrient dense and a good source of high quality protein, eggs are one food that fit well within the dietary recommendations for moderately higher protein weight loss diets.